SSWConsulting/SSW.Roles/development.md

 ### Experience

 - I have at least 1 year of experience in software development
-- I [Continually improve](https://www.ssw.com.au/rules/continual-improvement/) the code I am working with if I find a better approach
+- I [continually improve](https://www.ssw.com.au/rules/continual-improvement/) the code I am working with if I find a better approach

 ### Communication